cornelia-schulz/lost-in-translation/src/pages/react-hooks/index.md

 imagetitle: "Milkyway over Muriwai"
 ---

 The React team recently introduced a new feature in version 16.7.0-alpha - React Hooks.
 A lot of chatter in various React forums made me want to have a look what React Hooks are all about, so I went ahead and tried a few of them out.
-It's worth mentioning that they are currently still an experimental proposal and their implementation may change.
+I should mention that they are currently still an experimental proposal and their implementation may change.
 It's worth keeping an eye on the [official documentation](https://reactjs.org/docs/hooks-intro.html "Official React documentation") for the latest update on this new feature.

-React Hooks were introduced to be able to use state in stateless or functional components.
+React Hooks were introduced to let you use state in stateless or functional components.
 Using Hooks you no longer will have to change your component into a class if you need state.

 A number of Hooks are already built into 16.7.0-alpha:
 * useState